This is the /document/v1 API reference documentation.

 Request body

-POST and PUT requests must include a body for single document operations, and PUT for update visits.
+POST and PUT requests must include a body for single document operations; PUT must

 A field has a value for a POST and an update operation object for PUT.